matheustor4/PyMTDEvaluator2/GET_STARTED.md

 The Multi-Criteria Decision Making (MCDM) feature performs the comparison of the scenarios computed in a *Experiment* evaluation.
 It is possible to combine different scenarios in PyMTDEvaluator (i.e., merging results of multiple runs of the tool).
 However, **the MDCM only considers the current scenario, not the previous ones**.
 The "historical" MCDM is a intended feature for the upcoming version of the tool.

 In PyMTDEvaluator, the weights are measured in percentage.
 This way, the sum of the weights should be equal do 100.
 The weights represent the importance assigned to each metric.
-T
+The goals are to maximize availability and capacity, and to minimize probability of attack success and cost.

 ## Understanding PyMTDEvaluator output